SAP-samples/cloud-sample-node-chat/README.md

    ```
    cf create-service postgresql v9.4-dev <serviceInstanceName>
    ```
-   here, `v9.4-dev` is the service plan.
+   `v9.4-dev` is the service plan.
-   `serviceInstanceName` can be aby name that is unique in your space.
+   `serviceInstanceName` can be be any name that is unique in your space.
 4. Edit Manifest

    Open the manifest.yml file.
-Replace <serviceInstanceName> placeholder with the DB instance name created in step 3.
-Replace <I/D/C numbers> placeholder with your *SAP User ID* so that the host name is unique in the CF landscape.
+Replace `<serviceInstanceName>` placeholder with the DB instance name created in step 3.
+Replace `<I/D/C numbers>` placeholder with your *SAP User ID* so that the host name is unique in the CF landscape.
 You can find your *SAP User ID* in [your sap.com profile](https://people.sap.com/#personal_info).

 5. Push the application